yaseenkady/tree.pro/6_reproductive_system/2_male_reproductive_system/1_testis/testicular_tumor/germ_cell_tumor/germ_cell_neoplasia_in_situ/teratoma.md

+# "

-# Comment
+# <

-95% of testicular tumors are germ cell tumors, which are mostly malignant and 50% of which become invasive in 5 years.

-Has mixture of germ layers.

-Ovarian type is histologically subtyped by maturity.
+(Originates from mixture of germ layers.
+Ovarian type is histologically subtyped by maturity.)

-# Epidemiology

 Adolescent